MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/device-update-management.md

     - **Detectoid** – If this update identity represents a compatibility logic.
     - **Category** – This could represent either of the following:
         - A Product category the update belongs to.
 For example, Windows, Microsoft Office, etc.
         - The classification the update belongs to.
-For example, Drivers, security etc.
+For example, Drivers, security, etc.
     - **Software** – If the update is a software update.
     - **Driver** – if the update is a driver update.
 - **LocalizedProperties** – represents the language the update is available in, title and description of the update.
 It has the following fields: